Top 6 Best MLB Shortstops of All Time

 Who is the greatest MLB shortstop of all time?

 The greatest MLB shortstop of all time is Honus Wagner.
 His ability to be one of the top hitters in the league while also playing outstanding defense separated him from the rest.
 Wagner finished with 3,420 hits, second to only Derek Jeter among all shortstops.
 He was also an eight-time batting champion who consistently led the league in multiple offensive categories.

 What MLB shortstop has won the most gold glove awards?

-Ozzie Smith has won the most Gold Gloves of any shortstop with 13.
+Ozzie Smith has won the most Gold Gloves of any shortstop, with 13.
+He even won all of them back-to-back, winning the award consecutively from 1980 to 1992.
 Smith is widely regarded as the best defensive shortstop ever, and he has the resume and reputation to back it up.
 His wizardry in the field was often showcased on highlight reels across the nation, and he was also a productive hitter.

 What MLB shortstop set the record for most consecutive games played?

 Cal Ripken Jr. set the record for most consecutive games played with 2,632.
 That’s not just the most by a shortstop, it’s the most ever in the history of the game, and by far.
 The next closest player is Lou Gehrig, who appeared in 2,130 games, a record that was seen as unbreakable at the time.
 Ripken Jr. earned the nickname “Iron Man” for his ability to stay healthy.